bitovi/operations-example-deno-ec2/README.md

 - It starts `FROM` the latest Deno runner image.
 - `EXPOSE` the port specified by the app code, in this case `8000`.
 - A default `ENV` var is set as the URL of the app's main code file.
 This is used by the Deno runner to start the app.
-  - It can be overridden with any other app's URL at build- and run-time, without changing the Dockerfile, by using the `-e "DENO_URL=<your deno url>"` flag when running `docker build`.
+- The env var can be overridden with any other app's URL at build- and run-time, without changing the Dockerfile

 ### The `docker-compose` file